 This workshop is specially designed for bilingual, ESL, and Spanish language teachers.
 Combining activities from the renowned Project WILD and Project WILD Aquatic curriculums, teachers learn how to introduce their classes to environmental issues regardless of their language background.
 This workshop is taught in both English and Spanish, and participants are able to choose in which language they would like to receive their curriculum guide book.
 Request a course

 This new DVD and curriculum give students a chance to better understand black bears, including their history, adaptations, life cycles, and needs.
 The ultimate goal of the program is to help students value black bears as an important part of our natural world and to help them to be prepared if they encounter black bears in the wild.
 Black bears can be found in every county in the state, and all residents should know how to coexist with them successfully and safely in New Jersey.
 Participants will receive a copy of the DVD plus a set of the interactive curriculum on CD-rom for students to use at home and at school.
-Register now!
+Request a course

 At this workshop, teachers of all grade levels discover how to use living history not only to stimulate students' interest but also to provide content that meets the Core Curriculum Content Standards.
 We incorporate primary sources and introduce first-hand experiences that show history as it truly happened.
 Using the resources of our historic sites, teachers learn how to use role-playing, hands-on activities, and primary sources to engage the students' in learning about life as it was in earlier times and to help develop decision-making, problem-solving, and critical thinking skills.
 Participants receive curriculum materials that can be used in their classrooms to help make history come alive for the students!
 Request a course